-Police intervene as family of Flaxmere boy severely injured receive threats
+Police act as family of Flaxmere boy severely injured receive threats

 A "small number" of people have been spoken to for making threatening remarks towards the family of a boy injured in his Flaxmere home, police say.

-The four-year-old was severely injured and suffered brain damage in an incident on 29 January.
+The4-year-old was severely injured and suffered brain damage in an incident on January 29.
 He remains in Starship Hospital and no one has been charged or arrested and police say the boy's immediate family have not been cooperating with the investigation.

 READ MORE: